 The relationship between EATC and the member nations is founded on a well-thought business model where nations have the flexibility of a conditioned delegation of authority.

 Member nations transfer the authority of air mobility assets to EATC.
-At any moment they have assured access to their nationally assigned military assets.
+They have assured access to their nationally assigned military assets at any moment.
 The transfer of assets can be revoked at any given time and possible national caveats can be safeguarded via the “red card holders”.
 Services between nations are exchanged via the ATARES* system, involving no money exchange.